RoulaNtinou/Movies_Rental_Store-SQL/README.md

 | 1          | 2270               |
 | 2          | 2311               |

+> Store 1 holds slightly more inventory items compared to store 2.

 3. We will need a count of **active customers** for each of your stores.
 Separately, please.